 Trish Ruiz, a resident of Hobbs, New Mexico, attended ENMU before completing her bachelor's and master's degrees at the University of the Southwest.
 She is a counselor at Hobbs High School and a former adjunct professor at the University of the Southwest.
-She served as the co-chair of the Workforce Solutions, Workman's Compensation, and the State Personnel Office committees for Governor Lujan Grisham's transition team.
+She was a co-chair of the Workforce Solutions team.
+She was also a member of the Workman's Compensation and State Personnel Office committees for Governor Lujan Grisham's transition team.

-Additionally, she was vice president of the board of trustees for Con Alma Health Foundation, and chair of the Lea County Democratic Party.
+Additionally, she was vice president of the board of trustees for Con Alma Health Foundation.
+Finally, she was chair of the Lea County Democratic Party.
 Ruiz recently completed a term on the New Mexico Public Education Commission, District 9, serving as the commission's vice chair.

-Phillip Bustos is the retired vice president for Student Services at CNM.
+Phillip Bustos is the retired vice president for Student Services at Central New Mexico Community College (CNM).
 A native New Mexican, he attended ENMU from 1975 through 1978.
-Bustos' career began in drug and alcohol counseling, followed by service in student affairs at the University of North Texas.
+Bustos' career started in drug and alcohol counseling.
+He then served in student affairs at the University of North Texas.